C4theBomb/csmb-housewars/README.md

 #### Prerequisites:
 - `git` - You can test if you have git installed using the command `git -v`, which should output a version number.
 If you do not have git installed you can download it [here](https://git-scm.com/downloads).
-- `python` - You can test if you have docker installed by typing `docker -v` in the terminal.
+- `python` - You can test if you have python installed by typing `python --version` in the terminal.
 The resulting output should be a version number.
-If you do not have docker installed, you can download it [here](https://www.docker.com/get-started/).
+If you do not have python installed, you can download it [here](https://www.python.org/downloads/).
 - `pip` - You can test if you have pip installed using `python -m pip --version`.
 If you do not have it installed then installation instructions can be found [here](https://pip.pypa.io/en/stable/installation/).

 #### Instructions: